camunda-community-hub/reactjs-github-actions/README.md

 ## Welcome!
 This project is being worked on as a part of the Camunda Summer Hackdays 2021 event.

 ### Usage

-WIP.
+This application was created for demo purposes only.
 This project is intended to be a proof-of-concept for publishing ReactJS based community extensions to NPM automatically using GitHub Actions.

 ### References: